release-notes/release-notes-cli/README.md

 `$ release-notes -h|--help`

+### Initialize release notes

+If you want to initialize a new `release-notes.yml` file:

+`$ release-notes init --title 'Release notes of an awesome project.' --description 'You can pass multiple lines of description' -d 'This is a second line of description'`

+You could also convert an existing CHANGELOG.md file into a `release-notes.yml` definition:

+`$ release-notes convert -t release-notes CHANGELOG.md > release-notes.yml`

 ### Validate Release Notes

 In order to validate a release notes file run `$ release-notes validate path_to_release_notes.yml`